Morpheme to Word Ratio Calculator

 Frequently asked questions

-How is the morpheme-to-word ratio used in child language development research?
+How is morpheme ratio used in child language assessment?